sammdec/use-checkout/readme.md

 ### `redirectToCheckout(options)`

-This method calls the `stripe.redirectToCheckout` function and passes along all the `options` to the function - see [here](https://stripe.com/docs/stripe-js/reference#stripe-redirect-to-checkout) for available options for Stripe Checkout.
-If there is an error this function will return a string containing the error message.
+This method calls the `stripe.redirectToCheckout` function and passes along all the `options` to the function - see [here](https://stripe.com/docs/stripe-js/reference#stripe-redirect-to-checkout) for available options for Stripe Checkout

 #### Arguments